A Deep Probabilistic Spatiotemporal Framework for Dynamic Graph Representation Learning with Application to Brain Disorder Identification: Conclusion

 \section{Conclusion}

-We developed a deep probabilistic spatiotemporal framework based on sequential variational Bayes for graph representation learning in dynamic FC networks for ASD identification.
+We have developed a deep probabilistic spatiotemporal framework based on sequential variational Bayes for dynamic graph representation learning.
 The proposed DSVB framework incorporates a spatial-aware GRU to capture both topological and temporal alterations across brain networks.
 A downstream FCNN then leverages the learned graph embeddings to reveal atypical neural connectivity patterns.
-Evaluation on resting-state fmri dataset with limited sample size shows significant improvements over the existing baseline methods, suggesting its potential in neuropsychiatric disorder identification.
+Evaluation on resting-state fMRI data shows substantial improvements over the existing baseline methods, suggesting potential in neuropsychiatric disorder identification.
 Despite our current focus on brain disorders, this framework is domain-agnostic and applicable to other dynamic graph-structured data.
 Moreover, the proposed framework could be extended to handle large graphs by incorporating sparse attention and heterogeneous graphs via cross-modality representations.